Ackberry/spotify_mcp/README.md

 ## Usage

+### MCP Server for Google IDX (Recommended)

+**For Google IDX setup, see the detailed guide: [IDX_SETUP.md](IDX_SETUP.md)**

+Google IDX provides the easiest way to use this MCP server with AI assistance.
+The setup guide covers:
+- Installing dependencies
+- Configuring `.idx/mcp.json`
+- Authentication
+- Troubleshooting

-### MCP Server for Gemini
+### MCP Server for Other Gemini Clients

-The MCP server runs on stdio and communicates with Gemini via the Model Context Protocol.
+The MCP server runs on stdio and communicates via the Model Context Protocol.

 **Quick Setup:**